muchdogesec/file2txt/README.md

 pip3 install -r requirements.txt
 ```

-## Configure

-file2txt uses a few external services for its features.
-If you want to use these features, you must correctly setup a connection to these services as follows;

-### Google's Cloud Vision (to extract text from images)
+### Optional: Configure Google's Cloud Vision (to extract text from images)

-We use Cloud Vision to extract text from any images found in a document.
-To setup a connection between file2txt and Cloud Vision...
+file2txt uses Cloud Vision to text from images.
+If you want to use this feature you must set your Cloud Vision credentials...

 #### 1. Create project and enable API